The Jacksonville Jaguars Draft History and Comments: 2004 NFL Draft pt 2

-In the Twelfth article in “The Jacksonville Jaguars Draft History and Comments” series, we will continue to review a particular Jaguar draft class, until we have reviewed all 19 of their drafts.
-Today we will remember 2002, From round 5 through the end.
+In the sixteenth article in “The Jacksonville Jaguars Draft History and Comments” series, we will continue to review a particular Jaguar draft class, until we have reviewed all 19 of their drafts.
+Today we will continue to review the 2004 draft with the fourth round.
 We have previously examined:

 - The 1995 Expansion Draft

 - The 1995 NFL Draft pt 2

 - The 1998 NFL Draft

 - The 2001 NFL Draft pt 2